Miraj50/Blockchain-Database/README.md

-# Detecting Insider Attacks on Databases
+# Detecting Insider Attacks on Databases using Blockchain
 Here is a Demo of its working :smiley:.

 ![Insider Attack Demo](assets/BcD_Demo.gif)